mstksg/inCode/copy/entries/multimonad.md

     For a monad, joining the inner layer and then joining it all should be the same as joining it all and joining it all.
 The order of the joining shouldn't count.
-We can see this in the more traditional monad laws by
+We can see this in the more haskelly monad laws by
     noting:

     ~~~haskell